On sufficient conditions for spanning structures in dense graphs: Applications

 \subsection{Ore-type conditions}

 Motivated by the Hajnal--Szemer\'edi Theorem, Kierstead and Kostochka~\cite{KK08} investigated optimal Ore-type conditions which ensure the existence of clique factors and proved the following result. \begin{theorem}[Clique factors under Ore-type conditions] For $n$ divisible by $k$, let $G$ be a graph on $n$ vertices with $\deg(x) + \deg (y ) \geq 2 \frac{k-1}{k} n-1$ for all $xy \notin E(G)$.
 Then $G$ contains a $k$-clique factor. \end{theorem} Note that the result is tight, as witnessed, for instance, by slightly imbalanced complete $k$-partite graphs.
-As an extension of this, Kühn, Osthus and Treglown~\cite{KOT09} showed an Ore-type result for general factors (not just cliques).
-For sufficiently large graphs, Châu~\cite{Cha13} proved a generalisation of Ore's theorem for squares of Hamilton cycles, and also conjectured generalisations of this for all $k \geq 3$.
-For $k = 2$, Knox and Treglown~\cite{KT13} were able to strengthen Ore's theorem to $(\beta, \Delta, 2)$-Hamiltonian graphs.
+As an extension of this, Kühn, Osthus and Treglown~\cite{KOT09} showed an Ore-type result for general $F$-factors.\footnote{Given a graph $F$, an \emph{$F$-factor} of a graph $G$ is a collection of pairwise disjoint copies of $F$ that together cover all vertices of $G$.
+When $F$ is a clique, this gives the usual clique factor.} For sufficiently large graphs, Châu~\cite{Cha13} proved a generalisation of Ore's theorem for squares of Hamilton cycles, and also conjectured generalisations of this for all $k \geq 3$.
+For $k = 2$, Knox and Treglown~\cite{KT13} were able to strengthen Ore's theorem to the bandwidth setting.
+(This is a corollary to the more general \cref{thm:knoxtreglown-robustexpanders}).
 They also conjectured corresponding extensions for all $k \geq 3$.
 This was confirmed for $k=3$ by Böttcher and Müller~\cite{BM09}.
 The following result proves these conjectures in a strong sense for all $k \geq 2$.

-\begin{theorem}[Bandwidth theorem under Ore-type conditions] For $k,\Delta \in \NATS$ and $\mu > 0$, there are $z, \beta>0$ and $n_0 \in \NATS $ with the following property.
+\begin{theorem}[Bandwidth Theorem under Ore-type conditions] For $k,\Delta \in \NATS$ and $\mu > 0$, there are $z, \beta>0$ and $n_0 \in \NATS $ with the following property.
 Let $G$ be a graph on $n\geq n_0$ vertices with $\deg(x) + \deg (y) \geq 2 \frac{k-1}{k} n + \mu n$ for all $xy \notin E(G)$.
 Then $G$ is $(z,\beta,\Delta,k)$-Hamiltonian. \end{theorem}